 The record of the legal status of the plaintiff was also kept as admissible evidence, which discouraged most undocumented immigrants from filing personal injury cases.
 Not only would they receive less in terms of compensation compensation, but they would also be identified and marked for deportation.

 Things Change in 2016

 This case was cited for a period of roughly three decades.
 The undocumented immigrants remained haunted during this time and lost out on the money that they could have received otherwise.

 Assembly Bill 2159 was presented and approved by Governor Jerry Brown and finally ended this distinction.
 Congresswoman Lorena Gonzalez was present behind the bill that became a law in 2016.
 It simply provides protection to undocumented immigrants in case they are injured in a personal injury accident.
 The sponsors of this bill hoped that this was an area of uncertainty that needed to be removed from the law.

 Taking care of human beings is a matter that should never depend on the complexities of the legal system and the fear of being deported.
 Fair compensation for injuries sustained in California should now allow all immigrants to feel safe, even if they experience an accident.
 This law truly marks a change in the legal history of the State of California.

 Retain a Los Angeles Personal Injury Lawyer Right Away for Help

-You need to contact an experienced personal injury attorney who will make sure that you receive an ideal compensation regardless of your immigration status.
+You need to contact an experienced personal injury attorney in Los Angeles who will make sure that you receive an ideal compensation regardless of your immigration status.
 The Law Offices of Jacob Emrani has helped countless injured clients recover the financial compensation they need to pay the costs of the lost wages and medical bills.
 Trust our vast legal experience to protect your rights!

 To get started, call the firm as soon as you can: (888) 952-2952!